Ethel Barrymore Theatre: Facade

 The facade is symmetrically arranged.
 The ground floor is clad in rusticated blocks of terracotta, painted in a limestone color, above a granite water table.
 At ground level, the auditorium entrance includes two arched openings, each with four aluminum and glass doors.
 The voussoirs of the arches are made of rusticated blocks, while the keystones at the centers of each arch are shaped like brackets.
 Within each arch, the spaces above the doors are infilled with black glazed tiles; originally, these spaces were filled with metal tracery.
 Between the arched doors is a smaller doorway, which is topped by a large keystone.
 Above all of these openings is a marquee with the name "Barrymore", which is supported by ornate bronze brackets.
 The presence of the large marquee obscures the contrast between the ground floor and upper stories.
 The brackets originally supported a smaller bronze-and-glass canopy, which curved upward in front of either arch.

 On either side of the doors are terracotta niches with bronze-framed sign boards.
-Above the signboards are terracotta wreaths, which surround circular panels with the gilded letters "The Barrymore Theater".
+Above the signboards are terracotta wreaths, which surround circular panels with the gilded letters "The Barrymore Theatre".
 Each wreath is topped by a curved pediment.
 The western and eastern portions of the facade are recessed slightly and contain recessed openings.
 The opening to the east is marked as the stage door.
 A frieze, decorated with leaf and wave moldings, runs above the first floor.
 To the east, there was originally a stage house with fire escapes on its facade, but this has since been replaced with the Morgan Stanley Building.

 The upper stories are faced in bonded glazed-white brick.
 The central part of the facade includes a terracotta screen with an Ancient Roman-inspired pattern, surrounded by a cord molding.
 The screen includes a grid of squares, each of which contain central medallions with bars radiating in eight directions.
 To the left of the screen, the wall contains a sign with the name "Barrymore" and a metal fire escape.
 A metal sign hangs from the facade to the right.
 The top of the screen curves upward in a manner resembling a proscenium arch, and a brick parapet rises above the screen.
 A Greek key frieze and a cornice with talon moldings runs above the entire facade.
 Contemporary media from the theater's opening cited the top of the facade as being 62 ft above the sidewalk, while the screen was 52 ft wide.